Kong/docs.konghq.com/app/konnect/api/index.md

 - **application/x-www-form-urlencoded**
 - **multipart/form-data**

-Please refer to the API specification for detailed information on the content types supported by each endpoint.
+Refer to the individual API specifications for detailed information on the content types supported by each endpoint.

 ## Specifications